LAeyesProd/R-SRP/docs/SECURITY.md

 We take security vulnerabilities seriously.
 Please report them responsibly:

 1. **Do NOT** create public GitHub issues for security vulnerabilities

-2. Email security reports to: security@rsrp-ultra.gouv.fr
-3. Include in your report:
+2. Include in your report:
    - Description of the vulnerability
    - Steps to reproduce
    - Potential impact assessment